-His 80-year-old father, Stanley Johnson, who had voted for Britain to remain in the bloc, said he was applying for a French passport, which would give him rights and freedoms in Europe now inaccessible to most Britons.
+His 80-year-old father, Stanley Johnson, who voted to remain in 2016, said he was in the process of applying for a French passport.

 In the June 23, 2016, referendum, 17.4 million voters, or 52%, backed Brexit while 16.1 million, or 48%, backed staying in the bloc.
 Few have changed their minds since.
 England and Wales voted out but Scotland and Northern Ireland voted in.

-The referendum revealed a United Kingdom polarised about much more than the European Union, and fuelled soul searching about everything from secession and immigration to capitalism, the legacy of empire and what it now means to be British.
+The referendum showed the United Kingdom divided about much more than the European Union and fuelled soul searching about everything from secession and immigration to capitalism, the legacy of empire and what it now means to be British.

-Leaving was once the far-fetched dream of a motley crew of "eurosceptics" on the fringes of British politics: the UK joined in 1973 as "the sick man of Europe".
-Two decades ago British leaders were arguing whether to join the euro.
-They never did.
+Leaving was once the far-fetched dream of a motley crew of "eurosceptics" on the fringes of British politics: the UK joined in 1973 as "the sick man of Europe" and two decades ago British leaders were arguing about whether to join the euro.
+It never did.

-"We see a global future for ourselves," said Johnson who won power in 2019 and, against the odds, clinched a Brexit divorce treaty and a trade deal, as well as the biggest Conservative parliamentary majority since Margaret Thatcher.
+"We see a global future for ourselves," said Johnson who won power in 2019 and, against the odds, clinched a Brexit divorce treaty and a trade deal, as well as the biggest Conservative majority since Margaret Thatcher, in the 2019 election.

-Supporters see Brexit as an escape from a doomed Franco-German project that has stagnated while the United States and China surged.
-Opponents say Brexit will weaken the West, further reduce Britain's global clout, and make it poorer and less cosmopolitan.
+Supporters see Brexit as an escape from a doomed Franco-German project that has stagnated while the United States and China surged ahead.
+Opponents say Brexit will weaken the West, further reduce Britain's global clout, make people poorer and lessen its cosmopolitanism.

-With the United Kingdom now out of the Single Market and European Customs Union, there is almost certain to be some disruption at borders.
+After the United Kingdom leaves the Single Market or the Customs Union, there is almost certain to be some disruption at borders.
 More red tape means more cost for those importing and exporting goods across the EU-UK border.

-After haggling over a trade deal for months, the British government published 70 pages of case studies just hours before its departure, advising companies on what rules to follow at the new UK-EU border.
+After haggling over a trade deal for months, the British government published 70 pages of case studies just hours before its departure advising companies on what rules they would have to follow at the new UK-EU border.